cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 where `++` denotes concatenation.

 This is to prevent transaction hash malleability.
 The point #1 about bijectivity assures that transaction `body` and `auth_info` values are not malleable, but the transaction hash still might be malleable with point #1 only, because the SIGN_MODE_TEXTUAL strings don't follow the byte ordering defined in `body_bytes` and `auth_info_bytes`.
-Without this hash, a malicious validator or exchange could modify the transaction hash _after_ the user signed it using SIGN_MODE_TEXTUAL.
+Without this hash, a malicious validator or exchange could intercept a transaction, modify its transaction hash _after_ the user signed it using SIGN_MODE_TEXTUAL (by tweaking the byte ordering inside `body_bytes` or `auth_info_bytes`), and then submit it to Tendermint.

 These bytes are only shown in expert mode, hence the leading `*`.